 A value-based price reflects what a customer is willing to pay.
-You can charge more if you have built up loyal custom, offer a higher quality service or you are seen as better than your rivals.
+You can charge more if you have built up loyal custom, offer a higher quality service or are seen as better than your rivals.

 Gather feedback on your prices